What is Cyber Security? Types, Career & Salary [2025]

 Implementing cost-effective cybersecurity frameworks and leveraging cloud-based security solutions can help SMEs strengthen their defenses.

-With global cybersecurity regulations tightening, organizations must comply with multiple legal frameworks, including:
+With global cybersecurity regulations tightening, organizations must comply with multiple legal frameworks like GDPR, CCPA, ISO 27001, and the NIST cybersecurity framework.
+Here's why these are needed:

 Failure to comply can result in hefty fines, legal issues, and reputational damage.
 Organizations must regularly audit their security policies and stay updated with evolving regulations.